 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results discontinued treatment due to adverse events.
 Serious adverse events were reported in 19% of patients.
 The adverse events profiles were similar among patients who were exposed to infliximab previously and those who were treatment naïve.
 The most common adverse event categories were "gastrointestinal disorders" and "CD" indicating a worsening of patient's underlying disease.
-Watanabe et al 46 2 DB, MC, PC, RCT N=90 Primary: Primary: (induction) Induction study Induction (Induction study) Patients 15 to 75 N=83 Proportion A greater proportion of patients treated with ADA 160/80 and ADA 80/40 Adalimumab 160 mg at week zero, followed by 80 years of age, with moderate to (maintenance) of patients in clinical remission achieved a clinical remission by week four compared to placebo (33 and 18 vs 12%, respectively; P value not reported). mg at week two severely active CD, (maintenance) (CDAI <150) at vs 12 %, respectively, r value not reported).
-(ADA 160/80 group) CDAI score 220 to 56 weeks week four Maintenance (450 for >4 months (4 weeks By week 52, a significantly greater proportion of patients treated with vs and a diagnosis of induction study Maintenance adalimumab 40 mg achieved a clinical remission compared to placebo ileal, colonic or and 52 week Clinical remission (P <0.05). adalimumab 80 mg at ileocolonic CD maintenance (CDAI <150) at week zero, followed by 40 confirmed by study) week 52 Secondary: Induction mg at week two (ADA 80/40 group) endoscopy or radiologic evaluation Secondary: At week two, clinical remission rates were higher with ADA 160/80 and Induction study ADA 80/40 compared to placebo (18 and 15 vs 4%, respectively; P value vs Proportion of not reported). patients in placebo clinical remission At week four, significantly greater proportion of patients receiving ADA at week two and 160/80 or ADA 80/40 experienced a CR-100 (50 and 46 vs 17%, (Maintenance study) with CR-100 or respectively; P <0.05 for both) compared to placebo. adalimumab 40 mg every other week CR-70 (CDAI decrease ≥100 or At weak four eignificantly greater properties of action to receiving $\Delta D \Delta$ ≥70) at week At week four, significantly greater proportion of patients receiving ADA 160/80 experienced a CR-70 (70 vs 30%; P =0.0062); however, the vs four, changes improvement with the ADA 80/40 was not statistically significant. from baseline in placebo CDAI and IOIBD The changes in CDAI from baseline to week two and four, respectively, at week two and were, -75.9 and -101.3 in the ADA 160/80 group, -74.4 and -81.3 in the Patients achieving a week four and ADA 80/40 group, and -27.2 and -37.5 in the placebo group.
-Clinical Response 70 changes in SF-36 (decrease from baseline in MCS and PCS, The mean changes in IOIBD score from baseline to week two and week
+Watanabe et al 50 2 DB, MC, PC, RCT N=90 Primary: Primary: (induction) Induction study Induction (Induction study) Patients 15 to 75 N-02 Proportion A greater proportion of patients treated with ADA 160/80 and ADA 80/40 Adalimumab 160 mg at week zero, followed by 80 years of age, with moderate to N=83 (maintenance) of patients in clinical remission achieved a clinical remission by week four compared to placebo (33 and 18 vs 12%, respectively; P value not reported). mg at week two severely active CD, (maintenance) (CDAI <150) at vs 12 %, respectively, r-value not reported).
+(ADA 160/80 group) CDAI score 220 to 56 weeks week four Maintenance (ABA Teeres greap) 450 for >4 months (4 weeks Wook four By week 52, a significantly greater proportion of patients treated with VS and a diagnosis of induction study Maintenance adalimumab 40 mg achieved a clinical remission compared to placebo ileal, colonic or and 52 week Clinical remission (P<0.05). adalimumab 80 mg at ileocolonic CD maintenance (CDAI <150) at week zero, followed by 40 confirmed by study) week 52 Secondary: mg at week two endoscopy or Induction (ADA 80/40 group) radiologic evaluation Secondary: At week two, clinical remission rates were higher with ADA 160/80 and Induction study ADA 80/40 compared to placebo (18 and 15 vs 4%, respectively; P value VS Proportion of not reported). placebo patients in clinical remission At work four eignificantly greater properties of nationts receiving ADA placebo at week two and At week four, significantly greater proportion of patients receiving ADA 160/80 or ADA 80/40 experienced a CR-100 (50 and 46 vs 17%, (Maintenance study) with CR-100 or respectively; P<0.05 for both) compared to placebo. adalimumab 40 mg every CR-70 (CDAI responding, in some for both, compared to placebe. other week decrease ≥100 or At week four, significantly greater proportion of patients receiving ADA ≥70) at week 160/80 experienced a CR-70 (70 vs 30%; P=0.0062); however, the vs four, changes improvement with the ADA 80/40 was not statistically significant. from baseline in placebo CDAI and IOIBD The changes in CDAI from baseline to week two and four, respectively, at week two and were, -75.9 and -101.3 in the ADA 160/80 group, -74.4 and -81.3 in the Patients achieving a week four and ADA 80/40 group, and -27.2 and -37.5 in the placebo group.
+Clinical Response 70 changes in SF-36 The many decrease in IOIDD cases for the U.S. of the U (decrease from baseline in MCS and PCS, The mean changes in IOIBD score from baseline to week two and week